Do You Keep Secrets?

 Christians are not at battle with themselves!
 However, we are constantly putting to death old mindsets.
 Our thought processes of how we handle every situation comes from our souls not our spirits.
 Our identity is our spirits–perfect and unchangeable–our souls are our thinkers, choosers, and feelers.
 Most will say, mind, free will, and emotions.
 Our souls are reshaped by our perfect spirits over time as we live out our human lives (see Philippians 1:6).

 In heaven, our soul will be complete just like our spirit is now.
 How is this?
-Because when everything fades to black our souls will no longer be influenced by the power of sin, the forces of hell, the flesh, temptations, nor anything else of this fallen world.
+Because when everything fades to black our souls will no longer be influenced by the power of sin, the forces of hell, temptations, nor anything else of this fallen world.

 Our spirits, however, are already enjoying the divine nature with God!
 Peter explains this amazing truth to the early Church–that is, what’s really happened to our spirits: